Section 3000 Business

 - For all pupils:

-- the presence of man-made hazards including attractive nuisances, as stated in 1(c)(ii) above; OR
+- the presence of human-made hazards including attractive nuisances, as stated in 1(c)(ii) above; OR

 - any roadway available to vehicles that does not have a minimum width of approximately twenty-two feet; OR